moorepants/learn-multibody-dynamics/orientation.rst

    D.dcm(C)

-With all of the intermediate rotations defined, when can now ask for the relationship :math:`{}^D\mathbf{C}^A` of the camera :math:`D` relative to the handgrip frame :math:`A`:
+With all of the intermediate orientations defined, when can now ask for the relationship :math:`{}^D\mathbf{C}^A` of the camera :math:`D` relative to the handgrip frame :math:`A`: